Selecting a Construction Company

 Excavating will probably be the messiest part of your project.
 Large excavating equipment will be brought in to dig out the hole for the pool.
-Given that you have a full plan for your backyard oasis, some, if not all the dirt taken to make the hole where the pool will go, can be used for other aspects of the total design.
-Once the hole is dug, then the frame work for the pool is installed.
-The frame work is made from rebar which is bent to the correct form and then tied together to create a reinforced shell.
+Given that you have a full plan for your backyard oasis, some, if not all the dirt that was taken to make the hole where the pool will go, can be used for other aspects of the total design.
+Once the hole is dug, then the framework for the pool is installed.
+The framework is made from rebar which is bent to the correct form and then tied together to create a reinforced shell.
 This will be your first good look at the finished pool.

 Once the shell is completed, the work of laying out and installing plumbing pipes and electrical wiring with begin.
 Your detailed plan will include sizing for both the pipes and wires that will provide the flow of water and electricity to your pool equipment and lights.